microsoft/react-native-code-push/docs/setup-android.md

 #### Code Signing

- Since version TODO you can self sign bundles during release and verify its signature before installation of update.
+ Starting with version TODO you can self sign bundles during release and verify its signature before installation of update.
 For more info about Code Signing please refer to [relevant code-push documentation section](https://github.com/Microsoft/code-push/tree/master/cli#code-signing).
 In order to use Public Key for Code Signing you need to do following steps:

  1. Add `CodePushPublicKey` string item to `/path_to_your_app/android/app/src/main/res/values/strings.xml`.
 It may looks like this: